Let Us Answer All Your Questions about Fuel Oil

-Unfortunately, we can’t answer this kind of pricing question but we wish we could!
+Unfortunately, we can’t answer this kind of pricing question, but we wish we could!
 Predicting the cost of any commodity, particularly one as volatile as oil, is difficult (if not impossible).
 Because we don’t want to mislead our customers, we won’t risk making price predictions that are inaccurate.

 We see other oil companies using different names for their programs.
 How many price protection options exist?

-Local companies get creative in naming their programs with marketing terms: EZ Pay, Smart Pay, etc. But really, there are only two kinds of price protection: locking in prices and capping prices.
+There are only two kinds of price protection: locking in prices and capping prices.
 Locking in the price fixes the price you will pay during a season.
 Capping a price establishes a maximum price you will pay during a season, but the price you pay will fluctuate for the duration of that season.